Blogs

 Global Ocean Protection and the “30×30” Goal

-For decades, the high seas were a major blind spot in ocean protection.
-They were heavily used by fishing fleets, shipping routes, and emerging industries, yet remained largely unprotected.
+For many years, the high seas were a major blind spot in ocean protection.
+They were heavily used by fishing fleets, shipping routes, and emerging industries, and yet remained largely unprotected.

-Protecting the high seas strengthens both biodiversity and climate resilience, as oceans regulate the climate and sustain life worldwide.
+Protecting the high seas strengthens both biodiversity and climate resilience, as oceans regulate the climate and support life worldwide.
 The Treaty marks a historic shift, bringing the high seas into a global legal and conservation framework.
-For organisations like Green Sail, this is a chance to link local action with global impact.
-Through science-based decisions, cooperation, and protection measures, the Treaty can help secure a healthier ocean for future generations, with Green Sail committed to supporting more responsible and sustainable nautical tourism.
+For organisations like Green Sail, this is a chance to connect local action with global impact.
+Through decisions based on science, cooperation, and protection measures, the Treaty can help secure a healthier ocean for future generations, with Green Sail committed to supporting more responsible and sustainable nautical tourism.

 What?